 | Switzerland | Blocklisted (ISP enforcement) | Nov 2024 | Swiss gambling supervisory authority | ISPs required to restrict access | Violating federal gambling and betting regulations |

-| Poland | Blacklisted (Internet gambling blacklist) | Jan 2025 | Ministry of Finance | Website added to official blacklist with enforcement | Unlicensed gambling activity |
+| Poland | Blacklisted (Internet gambling blacklist) | Jan 2025 | Ministry of Finance | Users can view markets and close existing positions but cannot open new trades | Unlicensed gambling activity |

 | Portugal | Shutdown order (Full ban) | Jan 2026 | Gambling regulator (SRIJ) | Ordered shutdown with rapid enforcement | Political betting prohibited under Portuguese law and no local license |